agrilens/docs/deployment-guide.md

 ### 3.4 Firebase Backend Setup
 1. Go to [Firebase Console](https://console.firebase.google.com/)
 2. Create a new project named "agrilens-web".
-If that name is unavailable, you will need to update "agrilens-web" with the new name in ```.firebasrc``` in both the agrilens-frontend and agrilens-backend repos.
+If that name is unavailable, or if you prefer a different name, you will need to update "agrilens-web" with the new name in ```.firebaserc``` in both the agrilens-frontend and agrilens-backend repos.
 3. Go to Project Overview > Project Settings in the upper left corner of the Firebase console.
 Click on the "Service Accounts" tab.
 Then click "Generate a New Private Key."
 This will cause a JSON file to be saved to your machine.
 You will use these values to fill in the backend .env in a later step.

 ### 3.5 Firebase Frontend Setup